c3c4d4/hevel/README.md

  there are no menus, and you are not limited to a single screen worth of space; you are able to infinitely scroll up and down, creating windows anywhere on the plane.

+it is implemented using the wonderful swc library, with a fair few extensions.

+hevel is the flagship window manager designed and implemented for use with [dérive linux](https://derivelinux.org)

 commands
 --------